Views: 0 Author: Site Editor Publish Time: 2025-10-17 Origin: Site

 In modern boiler systems, efficiency and reliability are critical.
 One often overlooked component that plays a major role in both is the condensate tank.

-A condensate tank is a storage vessel that collects condensed steam (condensate) from boilers or steam systems and allows it to be reused or safely returned to the boiler.
+A condensate tank, also known as a condensate receiver tank, condensate return tank, boiler feed tank, or steam condensate tank, is a storage vessel that collects condensed steam (condensate) from boilers or steam systems and allows it to be reused or safely returned to the boiler.
 Using a condensate tank helps reduce water waste, improve energy efficiency, and prevent damage to boiler equipment.

 But why exactly do boilers need condensate tanks, and how do you determine the right size for your system?
 This guide explores everything you need to know—from functionality and design considerations to sizing calculations and best practices.